 |Data interface for electronic medical record (EMR) / patient management systems (PMS)|

 |Export database for Holladay IOL Consultant and HIC.SOAP Pro|

 |Ethernet port for network connection and network printer|

 |Line voltage||100 – 240 V ± 10 % (self sensing)|

 The new Option Reference Image supports a markerless toric IOL workflow.
 It references the patient’s astigmatic axis relative to his/her eye ball position using small blood vessels on the eye as landmarks.
 Reference image and keratometry data are transferred to the ZEISS CALLISTO eye® computer-assisted cataract surgery system.
 Finally, all data needed for precise1 and markerless toric IOL alignment is injected in color and high resolution into the eyepiece of the surgical microscope from ZEISS.

-1 Clinical data of Prof. Findl / Dr. Hirnschall presented at ESCRS 2013 – technically verified pre- / intraoperative matching precision ± 1.0° in mean
+1 Clinical data of Prof. Findl / Dr. Hirnschall presented at ESCRS 2013 – technically verified pre- / intraoperative matching precision ± 1.0° in mean update

 From preventive maintenance to spare part coverage, OPTIME encompasses the full range of service offerings to ensure maximum system availability and workflow convenience.